KuneKunes: The Pigs That Smile Back

 By Jill J Easton – Are you looking for pigs you can live with and enjoy, but that will also provide delectable table fare?
 Consider KuneKunes.
 These heritage pigs have many advantages, especially if you are looking for a kinder, gentler pig.

 The KuneKune breed originated from the Maori Islands of New Zealand.
-When the Maoris civilized and moved into houses with walls, they left the free-ranging pigs behind and the breed almost died out.
+When the Maoris moved into houses with walls, they left the free-ranging pigs behind and the breed almost died out.
 In the 1970s they were rediscovered and saved from extinction by two wildlife park employees, Michael Willis and John Simister.
 The pair started breeding the pigs and began a breed registry.

 Jump ahead to 1995 when Katie Rigby introduced the pigs to America and now there are more than 14,000 in the country.
 Small farmers embraced these pigs for their ease of keeping and because they didn’t require a lot of land to flourish.